 Serving Suggestions

-Decorated, frosted cupcakes may be stored in an airtight container in the fridge for up to 3 days.
-Bring to room temperature before eating.
+Store frosted, decorated cupcakes in an airtight container in the fridge for up to three days.
+Bring to room temperature (about 30 minutes to 1 hour) before serving for the best flavor and texture.
+For best results, drizzle raspberry coulis right before serving.

 5 from 3 votes